evmcnb/quartz/content/full/Lumps.md

 - Looks scary but benign skin growth
 - Look waxy or scaly and slightly raised.
 They appear gradually, usually on the face, neck, chest or back.
-- Usually appear in numbers rather than a single lesion like in [[Melanoma]]
+- Usually appear in numbers rather than a single lesion like in [[Full/Melanoma]]

 ![[z_attachments/Pasted image 20231110132226.png|293]]